WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - enable you to create throttling / quota limits per key group.
 This **enables you to create a tier architecture for your API**, like `Bronze`, `Silver`, `Gold` tiers.

 * using **AWS Marketplace** you can **register your API** and effectively **monetize your API using usage plans**.

+- your application can use an API Keys (and the Usage Plans) on multiple layers
+  - the UI layer: the request is sent with the API Key in the header
+  - the application / backend layer: **the API Key is returned along with the policy of the authorizer**.
+    This is quite nice since your users does not really have to know that you are using API Keys under the hood.

+#### Lambda authorizer

+- allows you to fully configure the way authorization is handled for your application

+* depending on the **result format version** you can **either return a policy (with optional usage plan id) or just true / false**

+- the **credentials the policy corresponds to** can be used for scoping permissions in the downstream services

+* adds metadata to the request object, the previously mentioned credentials could be found there

 #### Canary (REST API only)